radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 Given the simplicity of creating strong secrets, there is no excuse for using weak shared secrets with RADIUS.
 The management overhead of dealing with complex secrets is less than the management overhead of dealing with compromised networks.

 Over all, the security analysis of shared secrets is similar to that for TLS-PSK.
-It is therefore RECOMMENDED that implementors manage shared secrets with same the practices which are recommended for TLS-PSK, as defined in {{?RFC8446}} Section E.7 and {{?RFC9257}} Section 4.
+It is therefore RECOMMENDED that implementers manage shared secrets with same the practices which are recommended for TLS-PSK, as defined in {{?RFC8446}} Section E.7 and {{?RFC9257}} Section 4.

 On a practical node, RADIUS implementers SHOULD provide tools for administrators to help them create and manage secure shared secrets.
 The cost to do so is minimal for an implementer.
 Providing such tools can further enable and motivate administrators to use secure practices.